LeeBingler/Reactshop/README.md

 ## Tech Stack

-ReactShop is developed using the following technologies:
+Reactshop is developed using the following technologies:

 1. **HTML:** The backbone of the web pages, providing the structure and content.
 2. **CSS:** Responsible for the visual styling and layout of the website.